 Did You Know?

 One of the first interactive T.V. shows.
 Young viewers could send for a special plastic sheet that clung to the television screen, and crayons for drawing thereupon.
 Children were encouraged to draw on the screen in order to assist in telling a Winky-Dink adventure story.
+Cost for the kit was 50 cents.
 See more